AAswordman/OperitWeb/content/en/automation/autoglm-mode.md

 ![](/manuals/assets/automatic/6.png)
 ![](/manuals/assets/automatic/7.png)

 Note that AutoGLM Mode only changes the model used by the **UI Controller** to a vision-capable model like `autoglm`.
-For normal conversations, you can continue using your usual chat model; the two configurations do not interfere with each other.
+For chat, you should continue using your normal conversation model and **must not** switch the chat model itself to `autoglm`.

 ![](/manuals/assets/automatic/1.png)